 Addressing Harm

-Here in Boston we remain committed to teaching and practicing meditation, and to work together as a community towards collective liberation.
+The Boston Shambhala Center remains committed to teaching and practicing meditation, and to working together as a community towards collective liberation.
 At the same time, we are clear that meditation is not a replacement for therapeutic healing of trauma.
 We aspire to create a supportive and healing environment for those who come seeking to ease their suffering.
-We recognize that that we will continue to make mistakes, that not intending harm doesn’t mean no harm was caused, and we will never give up.
-We are working on getting better at having challenging conversations.
-We are working to offer more affinity spaces for the practice and support of particular vulnerable groups.
+We recognize that we will continue to make mistakes, that not intending harm doesn’t prevent harm, and we will never give up.
+We are working on getting better at having challenging conversations..
 We are working on training our community to better recognize and undo the causes of all kinds of suffering.

-Our community is more engaged than ever before in acknowledging our history, seeing where we are caught, and transforming our culture to acknowledge and stop harm, and enact justice.
-And we know that much more work is needed to examine how these show up in our own hearts and minds.
+Our community is more engaged than ever before in acknowledging our history and transforming our culture to recognize and stop harm.
+We look forward to continuing the work needed to examine and interrupt the causes of harm which show up in our own hearts and minds.

 We welcome you to join us in this practice.